Rainerd/whyencryptemail/README.md

 One goal for the code is to run as little as possible server-side.
 Currenly only GMail and Yahoo import require a serve component (TODO: Investigate pure JS-OAuth, https://developers.google.com/accounts/docs/OAuth2UserAgent)

 Proper operation requires some URL rewriting to make URLs prettier, so a server is needed for that also.
-TODO: Add an example .htaccess file for rewrites.
+See dot_htaccess.